luigisaetta/1d2d-code-detector/README.md

 ```

 ## The model.
-The model to detect Bounding Box Rectangles for barcode/qrcode has been developed using [Ultralytics](https://github.com/ultralytics/yolov5) implementation of YOLO V5.

 The model has been trained using a 1GPU **V100**, in Oracle Data Science.

-The model has been trained over around 110 jpg images, for 100 epochs.
+The model has been trained over around **110 jpg** images, for 100 epochs.

-These are the **performance metrics** measured on the validation set:
+These are the **performance metrics**, measured on the validation set:

 |Class     |Images  |Instances      |P          |R       |mAP50   |mAP50-95 |
 |----------|--------|---------------|-----------|--------|--------|---------|